music

 Debbie and the Manchester Artist Making Pop Music That Cuts

 Pop music that cuts is a specific thing, different from pop music that moves you and different again from pop music that you enjoy without being affected by it.
-The cutting version lands somewhere the other versions don't reach — it finds a nerve, applies pressure, and you carry the song around afterwards in a way that feels slightly involuntary, like it's following you rather than you returning to it.
-Debbie makes that kind of pop music, and I've been slightly haunted by her work since I found it.
+The cutting version lands somewhere the other versions do not reach.
+It finds a nerve, applies pressure, and you carry the song around afterwards in a way that feels slightly involuntary, like it is following you rather than you returning to it.
+Debbie makes that kind of pop music, and I have been slightly haunted by her work since I found it.

-She's from Manchester, and the Manchester thing runs through the music in ways that are interesting to trace — not the obvious Madchester or Oasis signifiers that get called upon whenever someone mentions the city, but something subtler, something about the city's emotional climate, its particular combination of grandiosity and directness, its comfort with music that wants to mean something without being embarrassed about wanting.
-The Smiths, actually, are the closest I can get to naming the lineage, which is not to say she sounds like the Smiths — she doesn't — but that there's a shared willingness to write about specific, sometimes painful, occasionally funny emotional experience without ironic protection.
+She is from Manchester, and the Manchester thing runs through the music in ways that are interesting to trace.
+Not the obvious Madchester or Oasis signifiers that get called upon whenever someone mentions the city, but something subtler, something about the city's emotional climate, its particular combination of grandiosity and directness, its comfort with music that wants to mean something without being embarrassed about wanting.
+The Smiths are the closest I can get to naming the lineage, which is not to say she sounds like the Smiths.
+She does not.
+But there is a shared willingness to write about specific, sometimes painful, occasionally funny emotional experience without ironic protection.
+Morrissey built an entire aesthetic on naming feelings that polite rock music was not supposed to name.
+Debbie operates in a different sonic register and arrives at something with a similar quality of refusal: refusal to soften the thing, refusal to give the listener an easy exit.

-Debbie's production is contemporary and confident — she's not working in retro or nostalgic registers, she's engaging with current pop production grammar and using it to do things it doesn't always get used for.
-There's emotional directness in the production choices, a willingness to let things be felt rather than kept at the arm's length that a certain kind of sophisticated pop maintains.
+Debbie's production is contemporary and confident.
+She is not working in retro or nostalgic registers, not reaching backward to signal taste.
+She is engaging with current pop production grammar and using it to do things it does not always get used for.
+There is emotional directness in the production choices, a willingness to let things be felt rather than kept at the distance that a certain kind of sophisticated pop maintains to signal its own sophistication.

 The Cut

-There's something in the specificity, again.
+There is something in the specificity, again.
 The songs are about actual experiences, described with actual detail, and the detail is what gets in.
 Generic heartbreak is easy to process and forget.
-Heartbreak that names the specific feeling at the specific moment in the specific place — that goes somewhere else.
+Heartbreak that names the specific feeling at the specific moment in the specific place, that goes somewhere else.
 Pop music at its best is specific.
 The universality comes from the specificity, not despite it.
+The listener does not identify with the general.
+They identify with the particular, and the particular in Debbie's songs is rendered precisely enough to be inhabitable.

 Manchester Now

 The Manchester music scene, which periodically gets written about as having had its moment (Madchester, the Haçienda era) and as currently being a shadow of that moment, is in fact doing interesting things across several genres simultaneously, and Debbie is one of several artists currently emerging from it who deserve wider attention.
-The city has the music infrastructure — venues, studios, a community of musicians who keep each other's standards up — that produces real artists, not scene accessories.
+The city has the music infrastructure, venues, studios, a community of musicians who keep each other's standards up, that produces real artists rather than scene accessories.

-I've been playing Debbie's music to people who don't pay close attention to new music and watching them get caught by it in the way I got caught by it — the slightly surprised look when a song does something unexpected, the reaching for the phone to find out who this is.
-That's what cutting pop does.
+I have been playing Debbie's music to people who do not pay close attention to new music and watching them get caught by it in the way I got caught by it.
+The slightly surprised look when a song does something unexpected.
+The reaching for the phone to find out who this is.
+That is what cutting pop does.
 It makes people reach.
+It creates a specific kind of urgency, not the urgency of spectacle but the urgency of recognition, the feeling that something true just happened.

 What cuts, ultimately, is the refusal to protect either party.
-The songwriter doesn't protect herself from the vulnerability of the lyric.
-She doesn't protect you from the precision of what it describes.
+The songwriter does not protect herself from the vulnerability of the lyric.
+She does not protect you from the precision of what it describes.
 The absence of protection is what makes the connection real.
-Debbie's best songs don't let you off the hook.
-You feel what they're about.
-That's a skill.
-That's also a form of respect.
+Debbie's best songs do not let you off the hook.
+You feel what they are about.
+That is a skill.
+That is also a form of respect.

 View all